Die-Spengergasse/course-wmc-5sem/30_TodoApp/02_FirstReactApp.md

 √ Would you like to use Tailwind CSS? ...
 No / Yes <-- YES √ Would you like to use *src/* directory? ...
 No / Yes <-- YES √ Would you like to use App Router? (recommended) ...
+No / Yes <-- NO √ Would you like to use Turbopack for next dev? ...
 No / Yes <-- NO √ Would you like to customize the default import alias (@/*)? ...
 No / Yes <-- YES
 ```